What are WebQuests?

 Selecting Quality Websites: An important factor!

 One important element for the success of your WebQuest is the quality of websites you choose.
 The goal here, as I always point out to my students, is to find the "good stuff" and teach your students how to eliminate websites that are not good (or worse, that can be harmful to them).
-Please check the following websites for some information about choosing the cream of the crop from the vastness of the 'net:
+Please check the following links for some information about choosing the cream of the crop from the vastness of the 'net:

 WebQuests for English Language Learners: The experience at UPB-Medellín